Craig Stutzmann: Coaching career

+Early career

 Stutzmann began his coaching career as Kalaheo High School in 2003, serving as the offensive coordinator for the football team.
 He was hired by his alma mater Saint Louis School in 2004 as a varsity assistant before being named the head coach of the junior varsity team in 2005.
 He was named a graduate assistant on the coaching staff at Hawaii in 2008, before leaving to join Jerry Glanville's staff at Portland State in 2009 as a wide receivers coach.
 After Glanville resigned from Portland State in 2009, Stutzmann left and accepted a position at Memphis as a graduate assistant.
 He was named the wide receivers coach at Rhodes College in Memphis in 2011, only spending one season there before being named the wide receivers coach at Weber State in 2012.
 He was named the offensive coordinator and quarterbacks coach at Emory & Henry in 2014, spending two seasons there before accepting a position on the coaching staff at Hawaii in 2016.